2024 PHBS-CJBS Global Pitch Competition Grand Final Held

 The competition, which kicked off in January, attracted 506 startup projects from across the globe.
 After rigorous screening and preliminary round roadshows, 36 advanced to the semifinals, with the top 10 ultimately competing in the grand final.

-Third prizes were awarded to Zhiwei Data, YUANWEISHIJIE, BrainThink, SIPIMO Technology Group, Wayo, and XZD Material Technology, while second prizes went to I2Cool, Synphage, and Daosheng Biological (Shenzhen) Co., Ltd.
+Third prizes were awarded to Daosheng Biological (Shenzhen) Co., Ltd, BrainThink, YUANWEISHIJIE, Synphage, SIPIMO Technology Group, and Zhiwei Data, while second prizes went to I2Cool, Wayo, and XZD Material Technology.

 Taking first place, Shanmu (Shenzhen) Biotechnology Co.
 Ltd., a startup founded in 2021 in London, U.K., is one of the few AI companies that specialize in "non-perceptible," "continuous detection" health management.
 They have developed a fully automated spectral robot, no larger than a mouse, capable of conducting more than ten quantitative analyses of urine molecules.
 The company provides digital health management system solutions for individuals and families.